emil-rb/crystal-db-pool-issue/README.md

 # Issue

-The goal of this is to showcase a weird case in Crystal's db pool handling.
-Under load the when actively using the pool some fiber "disappear".
-I assume they are blocked somewhere.
-We provide two reproductions - one using a simple web interface and load tested using ab (Apache Benchmark) and one using a simple script that just spawns a bunch of fibers and tries to use the pool.
+The goal of this code is to showcase a weird case in Crystal's db pool handling.
+Under load, when actively using the pool some fibers "disappear".
+We assume they are blocked somewhere.
+Two reproductions are provided - one using a simple web interface and load tested using `ab` (Apache Benchmark) and one using a simple script that just spawns a bunch of fibers and tries to use the pool.

 > This only happens when fiddling with the `max_idle_pool_size` param.
 In this example we want a fixed pool.
 See `src/db.cr` for details.